Business as usual for EU and Russia, despite Navalny

 Already a member?

-They spoke after Russian authorities arrested Navalny the moment he landed from Berlin in Moscow the night before and sentenced him to 30 days' detention for an alleged parole violation.
+They spoke after Russian authorities arrested Navalny when he landed from Berlin in Moscow the night before and sentenced him to 30 days' detention for an alleged parole violation.

-But the charges in question, as well as others, on embezzlement, could soon see him jailed for years, the way Russia jailed oil baron and would-be reformer Mikhail Khodorkovksy in 2005.
+But the charges in question, as well as others, on embezzlement, could soon see him jailed for years, the way Russia locked up oil baron and would-be reformer Mikhail Khodorkovksy in 2005.

 For their part, three EU foreign ministers - from Estonia, Latvia, and Lithuania - had lobbied for a stronger reaction.